-- have a large user base and helping communities
+- It has a large user base and helping communities

-Selenium is one of the most popular automated testing suites.
-Selenium is designed in a way to support and encourage automation testing of functional aspects of web based applications and a wide range of browsers and platforms.
+Selenium is one of the most popular Automated Testing suites.
+Selenium is designed in such a way to support and encourage Automation Testing of functional aspects of web-based applications and a wide range of browsers and platforms.
 Due to its existence in the open source community, it has become one of the most accepted tools amongst the testing professionals.

 (Click on image for enlarged view)

-Selenium is not just a single tool or a utility, rather a package of several testing tools and for the same reason it is referred to as a Suite.
+Selenium is not just a single tool or a utility, its rather a package of several testing tools, hence it is referred as a Suite.
 Each of these tools is designed to cater different testing and test environment requirements.

-The suite package constitutes of the following sets of tools:
+The suite package constitutes of the following set of tools: